saramgsilva/NotificationHubs/src/README.md

 > To test the Push Notification, in each client application, is required to do a login (user and pass shoud be equal) and clicking in the button is made a request to register the device in Notification Hubs and a Push Notification is send.

-> The following image provide all projects for the Case 2

 <MTMarkdownOptions output='html4'>
 <img align="middle" src="https://raw.githubusercontent.com/saramgsilva/NotificationHubs/master/ScreenShots/FinalSolution-Case2-opened.png">
 </MTMarkdownOptions>

+> All projects for the Case 2

 ### Azure Notification Hubs API by platform

+Libraries used in the Case 1 are:

 Platform | Azure Notification Hubs API
 :---------- | :------------------------